deivisonisidoro/fast_api_solid/readme.md

 1. Clone the repository to your computer.
 2. Navigate to the project directory.
 3. Run the command `docker-compose up` to build and run the Docker image.
-4. Open a web browser and navigate to `http://localhost:8000` to view the project's homepage.
+4. Open a web browser and navigate to `http://localhost:80` to view the project's homepage.

-## Project Structure
+## Database Migrations with Alembic

-The project is organized as follows:
+This project uses Alembic for database migrations.
+To generate a new migration script, run the following command:

-- `app/`: directory containing the application files.
+`docker-compose exec web alembic revision --autogenerate -m "description of migration"`

-- `Dockerfile`: file defining the Docker image for the application.
+This will generate a new migration script in the `alembic/versions` directory.

-- `docker-compose.yml`: file defining the Docker service for the project.
+To apply the migration to the database, run the following command:

-- `README.md`: file containing project instructions and documentation.
+`docker-compose exec web alembic upgrade head`

 ## Contributing